 His desire fortunately matched his ability to give us an extraordinary childhood filled with real adventure and culture.
 My brothers and I were blessed beyond and have taken his desire for us to learn with us throughout our lives and the lives of our own children.

-My three year old niece is bilingual in French, my cousins have all traveled extensively and I try my best to provide all of those things to my children also.
+My 6 year old niece is almost bilingual in French, my cousins have all traveled extensively and I try my best to provide all of those things to my children also.
 My son has acquired similar tastes and interests that mimic my father.
 He loves Anthropology and Science and wants to be a doctor- in fact a Radiologist like my father was.
 My daughter looks like my father, she has a radiant giant smile and delights people in many different ways.
 She has a desire to travel the world and loves art and music.

 I think of all the things he has missed out on over the years and all of the ways in which has has enriched our lives.

 I would give my right arm to have him here with us.
 If I could hear my garage door opening just one more time- knowing that it was my father- doughnuts and new york times in hand- I would be thrilled.